 This is the website for the annual Leaping Hare convention, which is held every spring in Colchester, Essex, Britain.
 We will update this site with information about each forthcoming convention, as well as featuring reviews of previous years.

-The 2014 convention went very well and I think those attending will agree that the quality of talks and workshops was high this year.
-We'd like to thank Jonathan, Sam, the Willow's Drum band, Paul, Terry, Sheena, Mara, and Clan Ogma for all their sterling performances.
-Our thanks go to all the volunteers on the day ~ particularly Di for coordinating everything, John for manning the door, Terry for emceeing, Libby for booking the stalls, Barry for opening the day, and Venetia for advertising the event.
+The 2015 convention went very well and I think those attending will agree that the quality of talks and workshops was high this year.
+We'd like to thank Karen, Jo, the Morrighan's Path band, Adrienne, Terry, Sam, Sai & Ranbir, Nimue & Tom, and Clan Ogma for all their sterling performances.
+Our thanks go to all the volunteers on the day ~ particularly Di for coordinating everything, John for manning the door, Terry for emceeing and booking the stalls, Barry for opening the day, and Venetia for advertising the event.
 Without the volunteers from the Colchester Pagan Network, this event could simply not happen.
 We would also like to thank the stallholders, readers, and of course the people who attended on the day for making the whole event so enjoyable.

-If you would like to book a stall (please note they tend to sell out quite a few months in advance) contact stalls, offer your skills as a speaker/performer for the 2015 event on March 28th, or purchase a ticket then please email talks.
+If you would like to book a stall (please note they tend to sell out quite a few months in advance) contact stalls, offer your skills as a speaker/performer for the 2016 event on April 2nd, or purchase a ticket then please email the address below.